kyverno/website/content/en/docs/Writing policies/generate.md

 ## Generate for Existing resources

+Use of a `generate` rule is common when creating net new resources from the point after which the policy was created.
+For example, a Kyverno `generate` policy is created so that all future namespaces can receive a standard set of Kubernetes resources.
+However, it is also possible to generate resources into **existing** resources, namely the Namespace construct.
+This can be extremely useful when deploying Kyverno to an existing cluster in use where you wish policy to apply retroactively.

 With Kyverno 1.7, Kyverno supports the generate for existing resources.
 Generate existing policies are applied in the background which creates target resources based on the match statement within the policy.
 They may also optionally be configured to apply upon updates to the policy itself.

 ### Generate NetworkPolicy in Existing Namespaces